Customizing the My Account UI

 Follow the steps given below to further customize My Account.

-Step 1: Change the primary color of the portal
+Step 1: Change the primary color of My Account

 To change the primary color of the portal, the variables in the modules/theme/src/themes/default/globals/site.variables file need to be overridden.